 To progress to the PA level you will need good to excellent Microsoft office and Typing skills, as mentioned in the last blog.
 However, this is not the key to getting the job.
 You will also need to gain excellent PA Admin skills, such as diarising, electronic diarising, planning and international diary management (increasingly important in this day and age).
 You will need excellent communication skills both face to face and over the phone, as you will be the point of contact for your team or manager.
-Your written communication will need to be excellent and the ability to produce high quality professional emails, memos, publications, presentation and letter is highly important.
+Your written communication will need to be excellent and the ability to produce high-quality professional emails, memos, publications, presentations and letters is highly important.

 Progress to a PA and Executive PA

 Advanced Level: Executive PA